-“I am so blessed”, says the singer.
+Following the exceptional success of her debut EP, “Nothing To Lose”, Whitney McClain shows promise as a singer/songwriter.
+“I am so blessed,” says the singer.
 “To know that people I don’t even know, people from all over the world, are fans of my music is surreal – it is just crazy!”

 Whitney grew up in Salem, Oregon where she sang in an assortment of school choirs.
-She left Oregon to attend college at the University of Texas in Austin where she was part of the university’s first all-girl acapella group called “Beauties and the Beat”.
-While attending University of Texas, she fell in love with Austin and the vibrant music scene the city had to offer.
-It was during her time there that she decided to reach out to her uncle Marlon McClain, former leader and guitarist for the Funk/R&B/Soul Band “Pleasure”.
+In 2011, she left Oregon to attend college at the University of Texas in Austin where she was part of the university’s first all-girl a Capella group, “Beauties and the Beat”.
+While attending the University of Texas, she fell in love with Austin and its vibrant music scene.
+It was during her time there that she decided to reach out to her uncle Marlon “The Magician” McClain, former leader and guitarist for the Funk/R&B/Soul Band “Pleasure”.
 Whitney asked his opinion on her voice and his advice on her desire to dive into the music industry.
-With his encouragement and a steady hand guiding her, Whitney has experienced incredible support and tangible success as an independent artist.
-Her music has been played on IHeartRadio, Sirius XM, Music Choice, Pandora, and Spotify to name a few.
+With his encouragement and a steady guiding hand, Whitney has experienced incredible support and tangible success as an independent artist.

 When speaking of her new EP, Whitney shares how emotionally invested in the new music she is – “co-writing and having more input on all of the tracks has allowed me to put my style on my new songs.
 I grew up listening to Motown, Michael Jackson, Earth Wind & Fire, as well as Amy Winehouse, Beyoncé’ and Adele.
 I love trying to mix the old school sound with my favorite influences.
 I am an old soul at heart.”